Berbers

 - Global Influence

-- Berber culture has influenced global music, art, and cuisine, contributing to the rich tapestry of world heritage.
+- Berber culture has influenced global music, art, and cuisine, with an increasing presence in international cultural exchanges.

 - Awards And Recognition